jouvetg/igm/igm/modules/postproc/anim_mp4_from_ncdf_ex.md

 # Description:

-This IGM module makes an animated mp4 video of ice thickness overt tim from the netcdf ex.nc file produced by module write_ncdf_ex.
+This IGM module makes an animated mp4 video of ice thickness overt tim from the netcdf output.nc file produced by module write_ncdf_ex.
 It only implements the 'final' function, the rest ('init', 'update') doing nothing.

-The module takes ncdf file ex.nc of transient 2d gridded data as input and producs a mp4 animation of the ice thickness over time.
+The module takes ncdf file output.nc of transient 2d gridded data as input and producs a mp4 animation of the ice thickness over time.